 Absolutely!
 No Lotly approvals are required to renovate your home and we have a program to help you reap the financial benefits of your renovations.
 Talk to our team about the Upgrade Adjustment for more information.
 If you do choose to renovate, you will have to follow applicable condo or bylaw regulations.

-Lotly’s program is for first time home buyers who are buying a principal residence.
+In short, no. Lotly’s program is for first time homebuyers who are buying a principal residence.
 We do not allow fixed term or formal leases.

 There are no rules for how long you have to stay in the house.
 You can sell anytime.

-Investors are paid out when you sell your home, refinance the home, or if you come up with some other source of funds.
-They will be paid their original contribution plus or minus a part of the home's change in value.
+Investors are paid out when you sell your home, refinance the home, or if you come up with some other source of funds to buy out the shared equity.
+Investors will be paid their original contribution plus or minus a part of the home's change in value.
 You and your investors win and lose together, so if the home's price falls, investors are only entitled to what remains of their initial contribution.
-Your mortgage pay down stays in your pocket.
+Your mortgage pay-down stays in your pocket.

 Investors are paid when you choose to sell, refinance, or if you come up with some other source of funds and want to buy out your investors.